gautham-2803/Arduino/README.md

 <h1>Car Simulator</h1>

 <h2> Project Description </h2>
-This project was inspired by <strong><a href="https://www.tesla.com/">TESLA</a></strong>.
+This project was inspired by <a href="https://www.tesla.com/"><strong>TESLA</strong></a>.
 Given the alarming price of TESLA cars, we aimed to design a low-budget prototype that could potentially be a competitor to Chevy or Ford.
 We designed a semi-truck-based car that could mimic the features of a modern-day car such as automatic lights, proximity alerts, blind spot detection, and temperature insights.
 This was designed using a Wio terminal, 5 external sensors, and 3 buttons.
 A detailed part list and working principle are listed in the upcoming sections.